wiscsg/wis-csg-2018/CODE_OF_CONDUCT.md

 ### Reporting Issues

-If you experience or witness unacceptable behavior—or have any other concerns—please report it by contacting us via [csg.womeninscience@gmail.com](mailto:csg.womeninscience@gmail.com).
+If you experience or witness unacceptable behavior—or have any other concerns—please report it by contacting the repository admin [Malvika Sharan](mailto:malvikasharan@gmail.com).
 All reports will be handled with discretion.
 In your report please include:

 - Your contact information.
 - Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there are additional witnesses, please